 There was, however, among the common people of Israel a note of expectancy.
-I have before me D. S. Gregory's wonderful little book, The Key to the Gospels or Why Four Gospels? and I want to lift out something that has always been very interesting to me:
+This passage from D. S. Gregory's wonderful little book, The Key to the Gospels or Why Four Gospels? has always been very interesting to me:

 That there was a like expectancy throughout the heathen world, of some deliverer or ruler to come forth from Judaea, is equally clear.
 It was thus that the magi came, at the right hour, inquiring at Jerusalem after the new-born King of the Jews.
 Suetonius relates that "an ancient and definite expectation" had spread throughout the East, that a ruler of the world would, about that time, arise in Judaea.
 Tacitus, the Roman historian, makes a similar statement.
 Schlegel mentions that the Buddhist missionaries traveling to China met Chinese sages going to seek the Messiah about 33 A.D.